 Reactive Arthritis belongs to a family of diseases called the seronegative spondyloarthropathies.
 Other members of this family include ankylosing spondylitis, psoriatic arthritis, and enteropathic arthritis.

 Reactive arthritis typically occurs 10 to 14 days after an infection of the bowels (diarrhea), the urinary tract, or following a sexually transmitted infection (STI) such as chlamydia.
 For some reason that is not well understood, the infection triggers an arthritic reaction.

 Reactive arthritis affects adult men and women aged 30 to 40.
 It is a bit more common in men.
-There is a genetic component in people who get ReA.
+There is a genetic component in people who get Reactive Arthritis.
 About 75% of all patients who get it have a gene called HLA-B27.

 In some cases, the toes can swell up like sausages (this is called dactylitis).
-In ReA, often only a single digit is affected.
+In Reactive Arthritis, often only a single digit is affected.
 Changes to the nails might also occur.

-Other conditions that can be present with ReA include inflammation of the eye (conjunctivitis) and genital or urinary symptoms such as painful urination (urethritis) or pelvic pain in women.
+Other conditions that can be present with Reactive Arthritis include inflammation of the eye (conjunctivitis) and genital or urinary symptoms such as painful urination (urethritis) or pelvic pain in women.
 Men can sometimes have genital sores.